NACo Election Administration Resource Hub for Counties

 Jump to Section

 In most states, county governments play a key role in administrating federal, state and local elections.
-While specific laws and ways of administering elections vary from state to state, county officials rely on assistance from state, federal and nonprofit partners to ensure elections are secure and voters can cast their ballots with ease.
+While specific laws and ways of administering elections vary from state to state, county officials rely on assistance from state, federal and nonprofit partners to ensure elections are secure and voters understand options for casting their ballots.

 Section 1